VakhoKontridze/VCore/README.md

 ## Description

-VCore is a Swift collection containing objects, functions, and extensions that I use for all my projects
+VCore is a Swift collection containing objects, functions, and extensions that I use for my projects

 ## Compatibility